whiprandolph/bestseller/Part 0 - Introduction/Words of Gratitude.md

 # Words of Gratitude

+Thanks to the nonhumans who helped me write this book.
+Thanks to the carolina wrens who lifted my spirits in the morning, the

 I'm grateful to the people of healthy nations who interviewed with me or wrote about their traditional way of life, both describing key aspects of it and sharing compelling stories.
 Receiving these perspectives and stories opened my eyes and made this book possible.
 Special thanks go to Ohiyesa, Martín Prechtel, Nancy Basket, Robin Kimmerer, the unnamed collective authors of _Basic Call to Consciousness_, Anne Cameron, and the Zapatistas who published many articles online.

 And thanks to the people who lived with or interviewed people of healthy nations and wrote about them respectfully, including Jean Liedloff and Frank Linderman.